Ferlab-Ste-Justine/configurations-auto-updater/README.md

 # Restrictions

 Also note that the tool expects to be managed by a service manager like systemd to restart on error.
-The tool was designed with the philosophy that for most categories of erros outside the program's control, the best solution is to simply crash and get restarted with a fresh context.
+The tool was designed with the philosophy that for most categories of errors outside the program's control, the best solution is to simply crash and get restarted with a fresh context.

 Also, note that the tool expects to talk to etcd in a secure manner over a tls connection with either certificate auth or username/password auth.